 One quick look at those top-flight optics and sensors, and you'd assume the Galaxy S20 Ultra is destined to be the best camera phone on the market.
 But thanks to a number of frustrating bugs at launch, the photos we've taken aren't anywhere near as impressive as you'd hope.
-Especially given that price.
+Especially given the original price.

 Fortunately, the S20 Ultra is so much more than just a camera, with its gargantuan 6.9-inch, 120Hz display and future-proof support for every major carrier’s 5G network.
 And if nearly 7 inches of screen real estate is more than you need, Samsung offers alternative options: there's the slightly more compact 6.7-inch Samsung Galaxy S20 Plus ($1,199) or the even smaller and cheaper 6.2-inch Samsung Galaxy S20 ($999) — though those models lose the Ultra’s powerful zoom.